EnterpriseTrainingCenter/sW2019/Instructions/Labs/HA-RDSH-farm-with-Azure-DB.md

 1. Logon with your Azure credentials.

     If you are asked to provide more information about your account, you can skip the steps for 14 days.

+1. List your Azure subscriptions.

+    ````powershell
+    Get-AzSubscription
+    ````

+    *Note:* If only one subscription gets listed, you can skip the next two steps.

+1. Copy the **Id** of the Azure subscription, you want to use for this lab, to the clipboard.
+1. Select the Azure subscription.

+    ````powershell
+    <#
+        Replace the SubscriptionId parameter value with the Id you copied to the
+        clipboard.
+    #>
+    Select-AzSubscription -SubscriptionId 00000000-0000-0000-0000-000000000000
+    ````

 1. Create credentials for an SQL admin user.